We will meet you at the airport and then transfer to the Hotel which is close to the shopping center and restaurants.

-The spectacular view of the vast spaces around the Kagbeni, the wind-swept Kali-Gandaki valley and the vast ridges, straggled with high mountains will blow your mind away.
+The spectacular view of the vast spaces around the Kagbeni, the wind-swept Kali-Gandaki valley, and the vast ridges struggled with high mountains will blow your mind away.
 As you make your way through the region, you will be haloed up in divinity by the graceful presence of the brightly painted Buddhist shrines and other ancient-standing enormous monasteries.
-Vistas will include arresting and unusual views of the snow covered Himalayan slopes in the south and an ocean of windswept colors of the desert sunset in the North.
+Vistas will include arresting and unusual views of the snow-covered Himalayan slopes in the south and an ocean of windswept colors of the desert sunset in the North.

 * Exploration of the cultural heritage sites of Kathmandu

-* Visit to the Pokhara Valley – also known as the City of Lakes
+* Visit the Pokhara Valley – also known as the City of Lakes

-* Visit to the ancient monasteries for spiritual peacefulness
+* Visit the ancient monasteries for spiritual peacefulness

 * Mountainous landscapes dominated by ancient myths and legends